veaba/tensorflow-docs/docs/tf.sparse/sparse_dense_matmul.md

     name=None
 )
 ```
-No validity checking is performed on the indices of A. However, the following input format is recommended for optimal behavior:
+No validity checking is performed on the indices of `A`.
+However, the following input format is recommended for optimal behavior:
-- If adjoint_a == false: A should be sorted in lexicographically increasing order.
-Use sparse.reorder if you're not sure.
+- If `adjoint_a == false`: `A` should be sorted in lexicographically increasing order.
+Use `sparse.reorder` if you're not sure.
-- If adjoint_a == true: A should be sorted in order of increasing dimension 1 (i.e., "column major" order instead of "row major" order).
+- If `adjoint_a == true`: `A` should be sorted in order of increasing dimension 1 (i.e., "column major" order instead of "row major" order).
-[tf.nn.embedding_lookup_sparse](https://tensorflow.google.cn/api_docs/python/tf/nn/embedding_lookup_sparse)Using  for sparse multiplication:
+Using `tf.nn.embedding_lookup_sparse` for sparse multiplication:

-It's not obvious but you can consider embedding_lookup_sparse as another sparse and dense multiplication.
-In some situations, you may prefer to use embedding_lookup_sparse even though you're not dealing with embeddings.
+It's not obvious but you can consider `embedding_lookup_sparse` as another sparse and dense multiplication.
+In some situations, you may prefer to use `embedding_lookup_sparse` even though you're not dealing with embeddings.
-[tf.nn.embedding_lookup_sparse](https://tensorflow.google.cn/api_docs/python/tf/nn/embedding_lookup_sparse)There are two questions to ask in the decision process: Do you need gradients computed as sparse too?
-Is your sparse data represented as two SparseTensors: ids and values?
+There are two questions to ask in the decision process: Do you need gradients computed as sparse too?
+Is your sparse data represented as two `SparseTensor`s: ids and values?
 There is more explanation about data format below.
-If you answer any of these questions as yes, consider using .
+If you answer any of these questions as yes, consider using `tf.nn.embedding_lookup_sparse`.

-Following explains differences between the expected SparseTensors: For example if dense form of your sparse data has shape [3, 5] and values:
+Following explains differences between the expected SparseTensors: For example if dense form of your sparse data has shape `[3, 5]` and values:

 ```
  [[  a      ]
  [b       c]
  [    d    ]]
 ```
-SparseTensor format expected by sparse_tensor_dense_matmul: sp_a (indices, values):
+`SparseTensor` format expected by `sparse_tensor_dense_matmul`: `sp_a` (indices, values):

 ```
  [0, 1]: a